Becton, Dickinson and Company (NYSE:BDX) Shares Bought by Oppenheimer Asset Management Inc.

-Oppenheimer Asset Management Inc. grew its holdings in shares of Becton, Dickinson and Company (NYSE:BDX – Get Rating) by 3.8% in the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 58,403 shares of the medical instruments supplier’s stock after acquiring an additional 2,123 shares during the period.
-Oppenheimer Asset Management Inc.’s holdings in Becton, Dickinson and were worth $15,535,000 as of its most recent SEC filing.
+Oppenheimer Asset Management Inc. grew its position in shares of Becton, Dickinson and Company (NYSE:BDX – Get Rating) by 3.8% in the 1st quarter, HoldingsChannel.com reports.
+The fund owned 58,403 shares of the medical instruments supplier’s stock after acquiring an additional 2,123 shares during the period.
+Oppenheimer Asset Management Inc.’s holdings in Becton, Dickinson and were worth $15,535,000 at the end of the most recent quarter.

 Becton, Dickinson and Announces Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Friday, September 30th.
-Stockholders of record on Friday, September 9th will be paid a $0.87 dividend.
-The ex-dividend date of this dividend is Thursday, September 8th.
-This represents a $3.48 annualized dividend and a dividend yield of 1.37%.
-Becton, Dickinson and’s payout ratio is 60.00%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, September 30th.
+Investors of record on Friday, September 9th will be given a $0.87 dividend.
+This represents a $3.48 annualized dividend and a yield of 1.37%.
+The ex-dividend date is Thursday, September 8th.
+Becton, Dickinson and’s dividend payout ratio is currently 60.00%.

-In other news, EVP David Hickey sold 475 shares of the stock in a transaction on Monday, August 15th.
-The stock was sold at an average price of $265.00, for a total value of $125,875.00.
-Following the completion of the transaction, the executive vice president now owns 3,331 shares of the company’s stock, valued at $882,715.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-In other news, EVP David Hickey sold 475 shares of the company’s stock in a transaction on Monday, August 15th.
-The stock was sold at an average price of $265.00, for a total value of $125,875.00.
-Following the completion of the sale, the executive vice president now owns 3,331 shares in the company, valued at $882,715.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Also, EVP Samrat S. Khichi sold 9,185 shares of the company’s stock in a transaction on Tuesday, August 9th.
-The shares were sold at an average price of $260.44, for a total value of $2,392,141.40.
-Following the completion of the sale, the executive vice president now owns 5,928 shares of the company’s stock, valued at approximately $1,543,888.32.
+In other Becton, Dickinson and news, VP Thomas J. Spoerel sold 443 shares of the company’s stock in a transaction dated Tuesday, June 7th.
+The shares were sold at an average price of $260.00, for a total value of $115,180.00.
+Following the completion of the sale, the vice president now directly owns 1,058 shares of the company’s stock, valued at approximately $275,080.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In other Becton, Dickinson and news, EVP David Hickey sold 475 shares of the company’s stock in a transaction dated Monday, August 15th.
+The shares were sold at an average price of $265.00, for a total value of $125,875.00.
+Following the completion of the sale, the executive vice president now directly owns 3,331 shares of the company’s stock, valued at approximately $882,715.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, VP Thomas J. Spoerel sold 443 shares of the company’s stock in a transaction dated Tuesday, June 7th.
+The shares were sold at an average price of $260.00, for a total transaction of $115,180.00.
+Following the completion of the sale, the vice president now directly owns 1,058 shares of the company’s stock, valued at $275,080.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 19,603 shares of company stock valued at $5,151,931.
-0.50% of the stock is currently owned by corporate insiders.
+Insiders sold a total of 19,603 shares of company stock worth $5,151,931 over the last 90 days.
+0.50% of the stock is currently owned by company insiders.

 Becton, Dickinson and Company Profile